 The trucker who lives next door is seldom home.

 He’s a long-haul trucker, he’s over-the-road.
 He earns good money and does not spend.
-There’s something ascetical about him.
+There’s something ascetical about him, something well read and wise.
 He’s forty.
 His hair is long.
 He wears jeans and combat boots.
 Sallow and haggard, his face is handsome nevertheless.
 His willowy wife does not ride with him but stays at home.
 They have no children.
 The wife is solitary, long-legged and tan.
 She has a ponytail of sandy-brown.
 She smokes Marlboro’s.
 They do not rent but own.
 The wife spends hours in her garden, or she reads in her backyard.
 Her eyes are pensive.
 She waves to us but rarely speaks.

 The trucker who lives next door arrives at unexpected hours, on unexpected days.
 Emerging from his rig, he has the leanness of a desert prophet about him.
 I imagine him eating very little while he’s out on the road.
 He transports the goods from north-to-south.
 He hauls the freight from coast-to-coast.
 He kisses his wife in the driveway.
 They hold hands and enter their tidy cottage together.
 They shut the door behind.